-For all $I^2C$ data transfers to and from the FT-X, the slave address of the FT-X is used.
-Figure 9.1 shows a typical 7-bit address transfer for each direction.
+For all I^2C data transfers to and from the FT-X, the slave address of the FT-X is used.
+The figure below shows a typical 7-bit address transfer for each direction.

 Figure 9.1 Data transfers using 7-bit addressing